RivanParmar/VISUALIZE/CONTRIBUTING.md

 # Contributing to the Plugin
 First of all, thanks for any contributions that you make to this project and they are really appreciated!
 Below given are the prerequisites and setup instructions to help you get started for contributing.
+If you are new to Intellij Plugin development, be sure to check out the [resources](CONTRIBUTING.md/#Resources) first to help you get started.

 # Prerequisites
 ![Android Studio](https://img.shields.io/badge/Android_Studio-Chipmunk-3DDC84?style=for-the-badge&logo=android-studio&logoColor=white)